ancientlives/library/notes/dev/twitter/Readme.txt

 #### Twitter - Intro

 These notes are for reference purposes only.
-For further, current, details consult the latest Twitter API documents [Twitter REST API](https://dev.twitter.com/rest/public)
+For further details please consult the latest Twitter API documents
+[Twitter REST API](https://dev.twitter.com/rest/public)